orfeotoolbox/remote-module-template/README.md

 ### Editing

-The CMakeLists.txt and otb-modules need to be modified with the name of the module, something along the following:
+The files `CMakeLists.txt` and `otb-module.cmake` need to be modified with the name of the module, something along the following:

 ```